-The University of Missouri is a proud partner in the Stamps Scholars program, sponsored by the Stamps Family Charitable Foundation, Inc. Joining with the Stamps Scholars Program in 2016, the ongoing relationship will have a lasting and positive impact on our campus and Honors community.
+The University of Missouri is a proud partner in the Stamps Scholars program, sponsored by the Stamps Family Charitable Foundation, Inc. MUHC joined the Stamps Scholars Program in 2016 and the ongoing relationship has had a lasting and positive impact on our campus and Honors communities.

 Stamps Scholars at the University of Missouri receive a four-year, full scholarship (covering up to the total estimated cost of attendance), plus an additional $16,000 academic and leadership development fund to be used over a Scholar’s four years to enhance their intellectual, critical-thinking, engagement, and leadership skills development.

-Mizzou Stamps Scholars will also enroll in the Honors College for all four years, working toward completion of the Honors Certificate and participating in the rigorous yet rewarding, academic and co-curricular programming of the College and University.
+Mizzou Stamps Scholars will also enroll in the Honors College for all four years, work toward completion of the Honors Certificate and participate in the rigorous yet rewarding, academic and co-curricular programming of the College and University.

 Criteria for Selection

 To be eligible to apply for the Stamps Scholars Program at the University of Missouri, a student must have at least a 32 ACT (or 1420 SAT), hold at least a 3.5 core GPA, and have applied to MU and the Honors College by December 1.
 The program is open to students of any nationality and who are enrolled in any accredited US or international high school.

 Prospective students who meet the ACT/SAT and GPA requirements, and who intend to apply, should strive to submit all application materials for admission to both MU and the Honors College in order to allow time for processing and formal notification of admission to each.

 This is especially important regarding high school transcripts and recommendation letters.
 You must submit your application to the Honors College no later than December 1 in order to be considered for the Stamps Scholars program.
 Students who are not admitted to the Honors College will be removed from consideration.
 No exceptions will be made.